-The 63rd U.S. Army War College (USAWC) Annual National Security Seminar (NSS), 5 to 8 June, was the academic capstone event for the 2017 resident course with a theme of "Strategy in a Complex World."
-146 guests from across the country participated in the NSS providing them an opportunity to gain an understanding of perspectives of the 380 USAWC resident course graduates including 74 international officers.
+The 65th U.S. Army War College (USAWC) Annual National Security Seminar (NSS), 3 to 6 June, was the academic capstone event for the 2019 resident course with a theme of "Complexities of Strategic Competition in a Globalized World."
+157 guests from across the country participated in the NSS providing them an opportunity to gain an understanding of perspectives of the 380 USAWC resident course graduates including 74 international officers.
 The U.S. graduates are America's future strategic leaders, thinkers and advisors.
 International officers who have graduated from the USAWC have reached the highest levels of leadership in their respective countries.
-The NSS provided an opportunity for the American students to better understand the society they serve and for the international officers to gain an appreciation for the diverse opinions among the American population.
+The NSS provided an opportunity for the students to better understand the society they serve and for the international officers to gain an appreciation for the diverse opinions among the American population.

-The NSS kicked off with an Icebreaker Reception for arriving guests at the Army Heritage and Education Center (AHEC) on Sunday evening, June 4th.
-The NSS officially opened at the US Army War College on Monday, June 5th, with a formal welcome address in Bliss Hall Auditorium by the Commandant, Major General William Rapp, followed by NSS guests meeting with the students in one of 24 seminar groups.
-In the afternoon, retired U.S. Ambassador Ryan Crocker provided the keynote address and discussed the diplomatic instrument of national power.
-Ambassador Crocker, a former Career Ambassador in the United States Foreign Service, was the U.S. Ambassador to Afghanistan, Iraq, Kuwait, Lebanon, Pakistan and Syria.
+The NSS kicked off with an Icebreaker Reception for arriving guests at the Army Heritage and Education Center (AHEC) on Sunday evening, June 2.
+The NSS officially opened at the US Army War College on Monday, June 3, with a formal welcome address in Bliss Hall Auditorium by the Commandant, Major General John Kem followed by NSS guests meeting with the students in one of 24 seminar groups.
+In the afternoon, former U.S. Ambassador to Lithuania Deborah McCarthy provided the keynote address, discussing the role diplomats play in international relations and how diplomacy is woven through all elements of national power.
+She offered explanations and examples of diplomatic work to defend the American people and way of life, enhance U.S. economic prosperity, preserve peace through strength, and advance American interests.
+Her examples highlighted the interaction of diplomats with U.S. military leaders, the U.S. Trade Representative, and others, making the point that diplomacy is not an exclusive club.
+She noted five key elements of diplomacy: reconnaissance, communication, negotiation, foreign assistance, and overseas presence.
 That evening, each of the seminar groups gathered for dinner at various locations around Carlisle to socialize and review the day's events.